 Mikenac the Magnificent with 8 Predictions Around TALENT

 I was thinking of writing a long-winded blog about what to expect in the world of HR compliance and talent acquisition.
 Not me.
-There are still many topics that are carry over year to year like candidate experience, data, and culture fit.
+There are still many topics that are carried over year to year like candidate experience, data, and culture fit.
 Some companies get it and some are still trying to figure it out.
 In a presidential transition year there is a lot of unknowns but one thing is clear – there are still a lot of opportunities, there are still not enough qualified candidates, compliance is still a hot topic, and HR and recruiting professionals need to manage all of this – together.
 Let’s take a look at what my (and subsequently DirectEmployers’) crystal ball has in store for 2017.

 - AI (bot technology) will significantly free up admin time allowing recruiters and HR professionals to focus on what matters most – the people side of the business.
 I also believe that AI, if done correctly, could help shrink the proverbial black hole that candidates fall into after they apply.

 - HR and Recruiting will need to focus on understanding HR and recruiting-related legislation as one cohesive unit.
 Based on the conversations I have listened to over the last 60 days, most think that when the autopilot switch is flipped all is good.
 It takes a lot more and education is half the battle.